 “It matters not where or how far you travel – the farther commonly the worse – but how much alive you are” Henry David Thoreau

-I think sometimes where we stayed or what all activities we followed in the itinerary doesn’t matter.
-Because when you sit down and think of your time, the people you met on the way is the first thing that comes to your mind.
+I think sometimes while travelling, the places we stay and all activities we follow in the itinerary don’t matter.
+Because when you sit down and think of your time, the people you met on the riad is the first thing that comes to your mind.
 And every time you think of them, you find yourself smiling.

-I remember sitting still with this great bunch, sipping our drinks, listening to the sound of guitar – while gazing, almost incessantly, at the twinkling stars.
-While at other times, playing simple games or giving our fierce viewpoints around many endless debates.
+I remember sitting still with this great bunch, drinks beers and listening to the sound of the guitar – while gazing, almost incessantly, at the twinkling stars.
+While at other times, playing simple games or giving our romantic viewpoints during many half-baked conversations.
 We laughed, had arguments, played our parts, and did nothing but relished all those little experiences from our days together.
-Though the trip lasted for only three days – the memories it left us with are countless.
+Though the trip lasted for only three days, the memories it left us with are countless.

-But this time, as I sat down for some time, upon my return, to make an outline, a linear A-B-C guide of the last trip I had, as I often do, I came up with the realization that this journey, which initially seemed nothing more than yet another passage through time and places – now seem much more rewarding.
+But this time, as I sat down for some time, upon my return, to make an outline, a linear A-B-C guide of the last trip I had, as I often do, I came up with the realization that this journey – of travelling in a group – now seems much more rewarding.

-As I began discerning the features, and with them the possibilities, the learnings, this journey has imparted on me, a little more clearly – I realised that it has taught me about how, sometimes, going with a group of people with the idea of following them, could just be yet another best way of travel.
+As I began discerning the features, and with them, the possibilities, the learnings, this journey has impacted on me, a little more clearly.
+I have realised that it has taught me about how, sometimes, going with a group of people with the idea of following them, could just be yet another best way of travel.

 It’s only by taking myself away from the clutter and panic of making my own itineraries, all the time – which, however, has its own charm – I began to comprehend something, with complete mindfulness and realisation, that such experiences can also be, sometimes, much more invigorating than giving voices to all the thoughts and prejudices you keep struggling with, for days on end.